Kung fu (term): History

-Other historians such as Xu Zhen and Matsuda Ryuchi also dispute the authorship of the Yijin Jing.
-According to Matsuda, historical texts written about the Shaolin martial arts before the 19th century, such as Cheng Zongyou's Exposition of the Original Shaolin Staff Method or Zhang Kongzhao's Boxing Classic: Essential Boxing Methods, do not mention Bodhidharma or credit him with the creation of the Shaolin martial arts.
+According to Matsuda Ryuchi, historical texts written about the Shaolin martial arts before the 19th century, such as Cheng Zongyou's "Exposition of the Original Shaolin Staff Method" or Zhang Kongzhao's "Boxing Classic: Essential Boxing Methods," do not mention Bodhidharma or credit him with the creation of the Shaolin martial arts.
 The popular myth that Bodhidharma introduced martial arts to the Shaolin temple instead originates from the 1904–1907 serialization of the novel The Travels of Lao Ts'an in Illustrated Fiction Magazine.